mendix/docs/content/howto/web-modeler/webmodeler-how-to-microflows-exclsplit.md

 ---
-title: "Configure an Exclusive Split Step 1: Add Entities and Attributes, and Configure a Microflow"
+title: "Configure an Exclusive Split Step 1: Add Entities and Attributes, Configure a Microflow"
 category: "Web Modeler"
-description: "This how to describes the process of configuring an exclusive split in the Mendix Web Modeler." tags:["web modeler", "microflows", "exclusive split"]
+description: "This how to describes the process of configuring an exclusive split in the Mendix Web Modeler."
+tags: ["web modeler", "microflows", "exclusive split", "domain model"]
 ---

 ## 1 Introduction